ably/spaces/README.md

 ## Spaces for React Developers

-We offer a set of React Hooks which make it seamless to use Spaces in your React application.
-See the [React Hooks documentation](/docs/react.md) for more details.
+A set of React Hooks are available which make it seamless to use Spaces in any React application.
+See the [React Hooks documentation](/docs/react.md) for further details.

 ## Creating a new Space